hyperledger/fabric-sdk-java/README.md

 ### End to end test scenario
 The _src/test/java/org/hyperledger/fabric/sdkintegration/End2endIT.java_ integration test is an example of installing, instantiating, invoking and querying a chaincode.
-It constructs the Hyperledger channel, deploys the `GO` chain code, invokes the chaincode to do a transfer amount operation and queries the resulting blockchain world state.
+It constructs the Hyperledger channel, deploys the `GO` chaincode, invokes the chaincode to do a transfer amount operation and queries the resulting blockchain world state.

 This test is a reworked version of the Fabric [e2e_cli example](https://github.com/hyperledger/fabric/tree/master/examples/e2e_cli) to demonstrate the features of the SDK.
 To better understand blockchain and Fabric concepts, we recommend you install and run the _e2e_cli_ example.